-For App-V release 5.0 and later, the core of the App-V server adapter is also a standard part of the FlexNet Manager Suite implementation, available on installed inventory beacons for both for cloud and on premises implementations.
-No action is required to install the core App-V server adapter on an inventory beacon.

-However, for release 5.0 and later you also need the AppVMgmtSvr.ps1 PowerShell script for installation on your App-V Management Server.
-This is available within the Tier 1 adapters archive.

-The Tier 1 adapter archive includes content for many adapters, and is updated on the Flexera Software website from time to time.
+For App-V release 5.0 and later, full integration requires two working parts:

+- The core of the App-V server adapter is a standard part of the FlexNet Manager Suite implementation, available on installed inventory beacons for both for cloud and on premises implementations.
+No action is required to install the core App-V server adapter on an inventory beacon. - You also need the AppVMgmtSvr.ps1 PowerShell script for installation on your App-V Management Server.
+This is available within the Adapter Tools for FlexNet Manager Suite 2015 R2 SP5.zip archive.
+The Adapter Tools archive includes content for many adapters, and is updated on the Flexera Software website from time to time.